 “Yes,” I answered unhesitatingly.
 “I’m Alexa Haines.”

-Despite the fact the police department trod carefully around us, I could see they were silently celebrating.
-It’s not often incidents similar to ours result in a happy ending.
+In the wake of my confession, the hours went by in yet another blur.
+Despite the fact that the police department trod cautiously around us, I sensed they silently celebrated our case; it’s not often incidents like ours result in a happy ending.

-The following morning, I was interrogated again.
+The following morning, they interrogated me again.

 Where did you stay?

 Can you tell us what he looked like?

 “Did you suffer from any sexual exploitation?”
 His gaze lingered on my frail frame, assurance in his piercing eyes.

 Mortification heated my face.
 I clenched my thighs together, hands fumbling in my lap.
 “No.”